-Understanding the forces that guide the evolution of the coat can provide unique insights into coat function and formation.
-For example, identifying highly conserved coat proteins may reveal those with important functions in coat assembly and function [16](18).
+Understanding the forces that guide the evolution of the coat can provide unique insight into coat function and formation.
+For example, identifying highly conserved coat proteins may reveal those with important functions in coat assembly and function [16].
 This information, in turn, can help identify which coat proteins are more involved in adaptation.
-This is an especially interesting question given that the majority of the morphological variation among Bacillus spores is in the coat (as well as the exosporium) [26-28](2, 31, 66).
-Importantly, by measuring the degree of selection on a coat protein, it may be possible to show that coat proteins have evolutionarily important roles even when the corresponding coat protein gene mutants lack a detectable phenotype in the laboratory [17, 36](20, 22).
+This is an especially interesting question given that the majority of the morphological variation among Bacillus spores is in the coat (as well as the exosporium) [26-28].
+Importantly, by measuring the degree of selection on a coat protein, it may be possible to show that coat proteins have evolutionarily important roles even when the corresponding coat protein gene mutants lack a detectable phenotype in the laboratory [17, 36].

 In this work we first generated a curated list of B. subtilis spore coat proteins, allowing us to identify their orthologs based on phylogeny in a group of Bacillus species (10 fully-sequenced and 1 partially-sequenced).
 We then performed a detailed analysis of the molecular evolution of these proteins.
 Our results showed that evolutionary differences in spore coat proteins can reflect their locations in spore coat layers and differences in spore structure across species.